-Eventually the market came back, but the years lost never will.
+Eventually the market comes back, but the years lost never do.

-If you lose too much principal, growth no longer matters.
+Regardless, if you lose too much principal, growth no longer matters.
 A high percentage return on a low principal base, produces fewer dollars to spend, than a lower percentage return on a large principal base.